 Greenberg Traurig’s Financial Regulatory and Compliance Group brings together attorneys from offices and practices worldwide to assist financial services firms of all types and sizes, as well as their holding companies, and investors and vendors to those firms.
 We provide guidance on national and global regulatory, legislative, litigation, supervisory, licensing, compliance, corporate, and governance matters.

-With offices in Washington, D.C. and important state capitals, we consult regularly with staff from the: U.S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), Consumer Financial Protection Bureau (CFPB), Office of the Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), Federal Reserve, U.S. Department of the Treasury, Financial Crimes Enforcement Network (FinCEN), Commodities Futures and Tradition Commission (CFTC), as well as state financial institution regulators, securities agencies, and state attorneys general.
+With offices in Washington, D.C. and important state capitals, we consult regularly with staff from the: U.S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), Office of the Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), Federal Reserve, U.S. Department of the Treasury, Financial Crimes Enforcement Network (FinCEN), Commodity Futures Trading Commission (CFTC), National Futures Association (NFA), as well as state financial institution regulators, securities agencies, and state attorneys general.
 With our global reach, we additionally regularly consult with European, Latin American, and Asian financial regulators.
 We are able to efficiently provide our clients with practical strategies to help meet their domestic and global legal and regulatory needs.

 Our Financial Services Blog